Gedevan-Aleksizde/pysocviz/README.md

 pip install pysocviz-X.X.zip
 ```

 You can install full dependencies to run the notebooks by [poetry](https://python-poetry.org/).
+Download `pyproject.toml` from this repository, place it into the current directory, and run the below:

 ```sh
 poetry install